 We’ve all been there.
-You see the sun outside, you put your freshest pair of kicks on and you head out for the day.
-Mother Nature decides she wants to piss all over those white sneakers of yours and quite literally rains on your parade.
+You see the sun outside, you put your freshest pair of shoes on and you head out for the day.
+But then Mother Nature decides she wants to piss all over those white sneakers of yours and quite literally rains on your parade.

-You can easily invest in a waterproof jacket to keep your body dry, so why not give your feet the same treatment?
-Fortunately, there are plenty of pairs of waterproof shoes and sneakers available today that make generous use of innovative materials in their DNA, so you needn’t worry any longer about walking around in your own personal squelching puddles.
+You can easily invest in a rainproof jacket to keep your body dry, so why not give your feet the same treatment?
+Fortunately, there are plenty of pairs of waterproof shoes and waterproof sneakers available today that make generous use of innovative materials in their DNA, so you needn’t worry any longer about walking around in your own personal squelching puddles.

 Many of the pairs on this list have been designed to be waterproof from the get-go, and we’ll admit their designs might not be to everyone’s taste.
-However, some younger brands have been able to do their research and understand exactly what it is the modern gent needs from a pair of sneakers, so have been able to combine timeless style with modern waterproof tech.
+However, some younger brands have been able to do their research and understand exactly what it is the modern gent needs from a pair of waterproof sneakers, so have been able to combine timeless style with modern waterproof tech.

 You may wonder, then, how a pair of sneakers made from wool will be waterproof?
 Well, the Mizzles collection is still made from ZQ Merino wool for the ultimate in comfort, but they have been treated with a water-repellent coating (that is also eco-friendly) to banish away rain when the heavens open.

 Swiss footwear brand On was born to revolutionise the running footwear industry.
 It can certainly be argued that the company has achieved its mission by way of its Cloud technology, which helps to cushion each stride you take, and propel you forward into the next.
 The most appealing factor that solidifies all On sneakers is that they can easily be worn all day, everyday, even when you’re not running or training.